11 Ways to Convince Someone with Dementia to Take Medication

 People with dementia often have “good” and “bad” times of day.
 Trying to give medicine during one of their bad times isn’t likely to work.

-For example, if your older adult typically gets sundowning symptoms, avoid giving medication in the late afternoon or evening unless the doctor absolutely requires it for an important medical reason.
+For example, if your older adult typically gets sundowning symptoms, avoid giving medication in the late afternoon or evening unless the doctor requires it for an essential medical reason.

 Think about the times of day when they’re in the best moods and adjust their medication schedule to meet those times.

-Of course, before making any changes to their medication schedule, talk with their doctor to make sure the new schedule you’d like to use is safe and won’t cause any problems.
+Of course, before making any changes to their medication schedule, patients should talk with their doctor to ensure that the new schedule is safe and will not cause any problems.

 10. Stick to a daily routine